 Angkor Wat is an enormous 12th century temple complex in Cambodia and the best preserved of its kind.
 Incredibly grand and ornately decorated, Angkor Wat’s sand-coloured buildings rise up to form five towers, representing the home of the Hindu deities.
 Friezes and sculptures are found throughout, depicting both day-to-day life from the time it was built and religious events.

 Today Angkor Wat is one of Cambodia’s most popular tourist sites.
 There is an incredible amount to see and it’s a good (although relatively expensive) idea to get a licensed tour guide.
 Angkor Wat has been a UNESCO World Heritage site since 1992.

-The Tuol Sleng Genocide Museum in Phnom Penh in Cambodia was a notorious prison under the Khmer Rouge and which now houses a museum.
-Whilst most victims of the Khmer Rouge were taken to the Killing Fields to be murdered, the site of the museum also played a central role in the atrocities.
+The Tuol Sleng Genocide Museum in Phnom Penh in Cambodia was a notorious prison under the Khmer Rouge.
+It now houses a museum.
+While most victims of the Khmer Rouge were taken to the Killing Fields to be murdered, the site of the museum also played a central role in the atrocities.

-Visitors to the Tuol Sleng Genocide Museum can view the building in a similar state to that as it was after the fall of the Khmer Rouge, with signs of the torture undertaken visible throughout.
-The Tuol Sleng Genocide Museum displays a moving exhibit of victims’ photographs – taken as they arrived at the prison – as well as many of their stories.
+Visitors to the Tuol Sleng Genocide Museum can view the building in a similar state to that as it was after the fall of the Khmer Rouge.
+The Tuol Sleng Genocide Museum displays an exhibit of victims’ photographs, taken as they arrived at the prison.
 Guided tours can be arranged at the site.

 Choeung Ek in Cambodia is a former orchard which served a sinister purpose during the reign of the Khmer Rouge: it became known as The Killing Fields, and it is estimated that over 17,000 men, women and children were killed and buried at the Choeung Ek Killing Fields.